0Kaz/advanced_routing_crud/README.md

 ## BOOTSTRAP

-Today's challenges is all about using Advanced Routing and Advanced CRUD, it's best to have a better front-end, we can for now use **Bootstrap** until the next day course that will be about front-end in Rails.
+Today's challenges is all about using Advanced Routing and CRUD, it's best to work on a better front-end, we can for now use **Bootstrap** until tomorrow course that will be about front-end in Rails.

 ```console
 yarn add bootstrap